Isaac-Sedcole/sweet-as-beers/README.md

 }
 ```

-Now we should have a sense of what our reducers will creating.
+Now we should have a sense of what our reducers will be creating.
 But before we start building our action creators and reducers, take this time to create the store and wrap our `<App>` with the `<Provider>` in `client/index.js`.
 You should setup your store so you can use the Redux DevTool.

 ## Add to cart